FusionAuth/fusionauth-site/site/_posts/2021-11-23-announcing-fusionauth-1-31.md

 FusionAuth lambdas are JavaScript functions that run at specific points in the authentication or authorization process.
 Identity Providers are external sources of account data, such as Facebook, Google, SAML or OIDC servers.
 Identity Provider reconcile lambdas run when an Identity Provider returns after a succesful login.

 Previous to this release, with a few exceptions, the username and email claims could not be modified in a reconcile lambda.
 This increases flexibility when you have a remote identity datasource which does not provide either an email or a username.
 Sometimes identity linking can suffice, but there are other times when it does not.
 However, any time code can modify login Ids, make sure you threat model out the ramifications, particularly the danger of inadvertent account takeover.
+Your lambda may be called two times if you modify these claims as well.

 ## Access to the id_token in the OIDC reconcile lambda